ignasv2/fenwick-tracker/README.md

 ### Build with CMake (recommended)

-From inside the `FENWICH-TRACKER/` folder, create a build folder and change directory into it (it might prevent errors from occuring if you delete my build folder and create a new one):
+From inside the `FENWICH-TRACKER/` folder, create a build folder and change into it (if a build/ folder already exists, delete it first to avoid configuration conflicts):

 ```bash
 # Create a separate build directory